mondora/benchmark-grpc-protobuf/README.md

 ### CPU usage comparison

-This will create an executable `benchmark-grpc-protobuf-vs-http-json.test` and the profile information will be stored in `grpcprotobuf.cpu` (+gzipped) and `httpjson.cpu`:
+This will create an executable `benchmark-grpc-protobuf.test` and the profile information will be stored in `grpcprotobuf.cpu` (+gzipped) and `httpjson.cpu`:

 ```
 go test -bench=BenchmarkGRPCProtobuf -cpuprofile=grpcprotobuf.cpu